 No options over unissued shares or interests in the company were granted during or since the end of the financial year and there were no options outstanding at the date of this report.

 Operating result

-The company's net profit after income tax for the year was \$4,757,512 (2015: loss of \$1,155,465).
+The company's net profit after income tax for the year was \$3,696,199 (2016: profit of \$4,757,512).

 Dividends